experimenti/deepspeech.pytorch/README.md

 pip install cffi
 python setup.py install
 ```
+# If you are working with on-going releases of the pytorch code, delete any old compiled binaries in /build prior to running the setup so the extension links with correct version.

 If you want decoding to support beam search with an optional language model, install ctcdecode:
 ```